Skip to main content

 After successful registration and login, you can proceed with device pairing.

-Before adding a device via the app, make sure the device is in pairing mode.
-You can check the device logs to see if it is in pairing mode (the following log is only applicable to TuyaOpen):
+Before adding a device through the app, confirm the device is in pairing mode.
+Check the device logs for the following output (applies to TuyaOpen):

 ...